Skip to main content

 3. Start typing code and press Tab or Ctrl+Shift+\ to get completions.

-Continue is perfect for developers who want code suggestions without sending code to cloud APIs.
-For coding tasks, Ollama with Qwen2.5-Coder 7B or Llama Code models produces reasonable suggestions.
+Continue still works well for developers who want code suggestions without sending code to cloud APIs, but if you want a tool that keeps receiving updates, Tabby is a self-hosted, open-source alternative built specifically for local code completion.
+For coding tasks, Ollama with Qwen3-Coder 7B or Llama Code models produces reasonable suggestions with either extension.

-โ€ข๐Ÿ’ก Pro Tip: For code completion, Qwen2.5-Coder 7B (`ollama run qwen2.5-coder:7b`) outperforms general models like Llama 3.2 on code tasks.
+โ€ข๐Ÿ’ก Pro Tip: For code completion, Qwen3-Coder 7B (`ollama run qwen2.5-coder:7b`) outperforms general models like Llama 3.2 on code tasks.
 Switch the model in Continue's config.json after setup.

 Should You Self-Host or Use a Cloud Frontend?